google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 ### Assume users will not give you their location

-Many of your users will not want to give you their location, so you need to adopt a defensive development style.
+Many of your users won't want to give you their location, so you need to adopt a defensive development style.

 1. Handle all errors out of the geolocation API so that you can adapt your